 1Zpresso K Max

-The K max is the mid-tier model and our favorite in the series.
-It has a slim and aesthetically pleasing design with a magnetic catch cup.
-The K Pro and K Max come with similar travel cases and accessories.
+The K Max was the mid-tier model and the favorite in the series.
+It had the same burrs and adjustment system as the Pro, but a slightly larger capacity (35-40 grams).
+It had a more angular design, compared to the K-Ultra, with a magnetic catch cup and a regular handle.
+The K Pro and K Max came with similar travel cases and accessories.

 1Zpresso K Plus

 The K Plus is a premium model in the K series.
 The key difference is that the K Plus has a blind shaker bottom on the catch cup, allowing you to dose directly into a portafilter.
 This does mean the catch cup is slightly wider.
 The K Plus also comes with a more substantial travel case.

 Finally, the K Ultra is the new top model in the K-Series.
 This grinder has several improvements to the design, including a curved body and a foldable handle.
 Inside, the K burr has been redesigned, and the grind adjustment system improved to offer 20-micron steps, rather than 22 microns.

 The 1Zpresso K Ultra is a beautiful grinder with the fit and finishes you would expect of a premium hand grinder.
 It is built from high-grade aluminum alloy and has a hefty weight.
 The grinder has a slim curved body that narrows in the center, making it easier to hold.
 It is available in two colors: iron grey or light grey, with a wooden knob giving it an industrial vibe.

 But where the 1Zpresso K Ultra shines is in the minute details.
 The textured middle makes it easy to grip during grinding.
 The magnetic catch cup holds securely, so you don’t risk knocking it off.
 There is even a rubber base on the bottom of the grinder to prevent slipping.
 A foldable handle makes the grinder more compact.